pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

     `PBKDF2`_ (Password Based Key Derivation Function 2) is typically used for deriving a cryptographic key from a password.
-It may also be used for key storage, but an alternate key storage KDF such as `scrypt`_ is generally considered a better solution.
+It may also be used for key storage, but an alternate key storage KDF such as :class:`~cryptography.hazmat.primitives.kdf.scrypt.Scrypt` is generally
+    considered a better solution.

     This class conforms to the